LukeMole/desktop-jarvis/README.md

 # desktop-jarvis
  a desktop ai assistant which can take screenshots of your screen and help you

- ollama and phi3 need to already be installed on your computer
+ ollama and llava need to already be installed on your computer